Knitted square in blue cotton yarn showcasing the cat knitting pattern for baby blankets and dishcloths, featured image

 Block your square to its final measures.

-CAT dishcloth knitting pattern: Written instructions
+CAT dishcloth knitting pattern: Row-by-row instructions

-Row 2) p all sts
+Row 2) Purl all stitches

-Row 4) p all sts
+Row 4) Purl all stitches

 Row 6) p13, k3, p19